ros2/ros2_documentation/source/Contributing-To-ROS.rst

 ^^^^^^^^^^^^^^^^^

 ROS continues to evolve, and suggesting features is a valuable way to help improve the experience for everyone.
-If you spot ways ROS can be improved, you can add your enhancement suggestion to the relevant issue tracker for others to review and support.
+If you spot a way that ROS can be improved, you can post about it to get feedback from the community on its validity.
+If your idea is significant enough, it may even be worth making a `Robotics Enhancement Proposal <https://reps.openrobotics.org/>`_ for it.
 Don't forget to check the existing list of requests first!

 **Ready to contribute?**

-1. Check the if the enhancement idea has already been suggested in the following:
+1. Check if the enhancement has already been suggested:

+   * `ROS Ideas category at Discourse <https://discourse.openrobotics.org/c/ros/ros-ideas/114>`_

-   * `Feature idea list <https://docs.ros.org/en/rolling/The-ROS2-Project/Feature-Ideas.html>`_ (CORRECT LINK TO BE PROVIDED)
+   * `Future ROS releases idea list <https://docs.ros.org/en/{DISTRO}/The-ROS2-Project/Feature-Ideas.html>`_

    *  Enhancement issues on GitHub.
       For example, take a look at this `list of enhancement requests <https://github.com/ros2/ros2/issues?q=state%3Aopen%20label%3Aenhancement>`_.

-2. Chat to the ROS community about your suggested enhancement: `ROS Open discussion board <https://discourse.openrobotics.org/c/ros/111>`__.
+2. Talk to the community about your suggested enhancement in the `ROS Ideas category at Discourse <https://discourse.openrobotics.org/c/ros/ros-ideas/114>`__.

-3. Submit an enhancement suggestion.
+3. Submit an enhancement suggestion as an issue on the appropriate repository, or, for more significant ideas (and when recommended to do so in discussion about your idea), `submit a new REP <https://reps.openrobotics.org/rep-0001-2025/>`_.

-   More information is in <Placeholder link to new "Reporting an issue" article>.
+   More information on submitting an issue is in <Placeholder link to new "Reporting an issue" article>.

 Improve graphical interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~